ChantalMP/RaDialog_v2/README.md

-## RaDialog-LLaVA
+## RaDialog-v2

 [![](https://img.shields.io/badge/Arxiv-2307.05766-blue)](https://arxiv.org/abs/2311.18681) [![](https://img.shields.io/badge/PhysioNet-Dataset-lightgrey)](https://physionet.org/content/radialog-instruct-dataset/1.1.0/) [![](https://img.shields.io/badge/Huggingface-yellow)](https://huggingface.co/ChantalPellegrini/RaDialog-interactive-radiology-report-generation)

-RaDialog-LLaVA is the improved version of the original RaDialog model which can be found on [Github](https://github.com/ChantalMP/RaDialog/tree/master) and [Arxiv](https://arxiv.org/abs/2311.18681).
+RaDialog-v2 is the improved version of the original RaDialog model which can be found on [Github](https://github.com/ChantalMP/RaDialog/tree/master) and [Arxiv](https://arxiv.org/abs/2311.18681).
 It follows the same concepts, including the same image encoder, chexbert classifier, prompt construction and language model.
-However, we followed the LLaVA methodolgy for image-text alignment, leading to improved conversational assistance and making the model easier use.
+However, we introduce a simpler end-to-end image-text alignment, leading to improved conversational assistance and making the model easier use.
 The main differences are the following:

-- image projection: instead of the BLIP-inspired alignment module, we follow the LLaVA approach and use a simple MLP projection to project the image features to the language model input size, leading to more image tokens.
+- image projection: instead of the BLIP-inspired alignment module, we use a simple MLP projection to project the image features to the language model input size, leading to more image tokens.
 - the image encoder is fine-tuned during LLM training
 - the model was trained on an updated version of the RaDialog-Instruct dataset with three additional instruct tasks: impression generation, view classification and Rad-ReStruct QA

-#### RaDialog-LLaVA main results:
+#### RaDialog-v2 main results:

 <img align="center" src="figs/results-radialog-llava.png" alt="teaser" width="40%">

 **✨ News ✨**

-- 29 May 2024: RaDialog-LLaVA is now available on [Hugging Face](https://huggingface.co/ChantalPellegrini/RaDialog-interactive-radiology-report-generation)
+- 29 May 2024: RaDialog-v2 is now available on [Hugging Face](https://huggingface.co/ChantalPellegrini/RaDialog-interactive-radiology-report-generation)

 ---